-While Teva has research and manufacturing operations in more than 60 countries in the Americas, Europe, Asia, and the Middle East, almost half of the company's sales come from its North American operations.
+While Teva has research and manufacturing operations in more than 60 countries in the Americas, Europe, Asia, and the Middle East, more than half of the company's sales come from its US operations.

 Teva's finished product are sold directly to retailers and medical providers, as well as through wholesale distribution firms.